Academic Programs of Study

 Higher Education Administration

-The Master of Science in Higher Education Administration is designed to develop students to accept positions as mid-level administrators at a variety of post-secondary institutions.
-The opportunities vary from entry-level direct service to director-level positions.
-The Master of Science in Higher Education Administration Program will prepare graduates to be critical, creative problem solvers, who have had broad based experiences in a variety of higher education administration contexts.
-Our graduates will “learn to be leaders” and will be prepared to assume roles in postsecondary institutions that will showcase their gifts and talents.
+Our fully online higher education administration program prepares students for positions as mid-level administrators at a variety of post-secondary institutions.
+We will teach you to be a critical, creative problem solver and provide broad based experiences in a variety of higher education administration contexts.
+You will learn to be a leader and be prepared to assume roles in schools that will showcase your gifts and talents.

 More About This Degree